Source:Boy Culture– Hollywood Goddess Raquel Welch, talking about Myra Breckinridge in 2012.

-I think Raquel is a sexier women now than when she was in the 1970s.
+I think Raquel is a sexier woman now than when she was in the 1970s.
 Especially if you look at her bootie.
 But we’re not just talking about a red-hot adorable sexy goddess in Raquel Welch.
-But a women whose a hell of an actress especially when it comes to satire.
+But a woman who is a hell of an actress especially when it comes to satire.
 As you see with her impression of Mae West, (speaking of funny people.
 She has Mae down and it would have been priceless to see Mae’s reaction to Raquel playing her.
 I believe she would have taken it well and even made a joke about it.

 Not sure if the Raquel Welch-Mae West combination was ever designed to work.
 If you look at Myra Breckinridge, I believe they only had one scene together anyway.
 Mae, came from an era that was learning how to drive basically.
 Where airplanes were only read about in sci-fi fiction stories.
 Where even radio was new where watching movies was like going to library except for a big screen in the room, because all the movies in the 1920s were silent.

-Mae West, who I believe is one of the best entertainers, as well as actress’s of all-time who was hysterically funny in Myra Breckinridge, had to be impressed with Raquel Welch when she met her.
-I mean I think you almost have to be blind, death and gay not to be impressed by Raquel Welch.
-I actually think gay men when meeting Raquel for the first time might say to themselves, “OMG! what have I been missing all of these years?
-Instead of acting like a women, I could just have them instead.”
+Mae West, who I believe is one of the best entertainers, as well as actress’s of all-time who was hysterically funny in Myra Breckinridge, had to be impressed with Raquel Welch when she met her: I mean I think you almost have to be blind, death and gay not to be impressed by Raquel Welch.
+I actually think gay men when meeting Raquel for the first time might say to themselves: “OMG! what have I been missing all of these years?
+Instead of acting like a woman, I could just have them instead.”
 A little tongue in cheek there, but that wouldn’t surprise me.